How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 - Connect all ground wires together and to the switch and box.

-- Connect the red and black traveler wires from the 3-wire cable to the two brass-colored traveler terminals on the second switch.
+- Connect the two traveler conductors from the 3-wire cable to the two traveler terminals on the second switch.

-- Wire the Light Fixture: In the ceiling box, connect the ground to the fixture’s ground, the white neutral to the fixture’s neutral terminal, and the black switch leg to the fixture’s hot terminal.
+- Wire the Light Fixture: In the ceiling box, connect the equipment grounding conductor to the fixture ground, the white neutral to the fixture neutral, and the black switch leg to the fixture hot terminal.

-- Finalize and Test: Neatly fold wires into the boxes, ensuring your gang box fill calculations are compliant.
+- Finalize and Test: Neatly fold wires into the boxes, ensuring your gang box fill calculations are compliant with NEC Article 314.16.
 Install the devices and cover plates.
 Re-energize the circuit and test both switches for proper operation.

-For more hands-on examples and complex scenarios, consider enrolling in ExpertCE’s Advanced Residential Wiring course to elevate your skills.
+For more hands-on examples and complex scenarios, consider enrolling in ExpertCE’s courses to elevate your skills.

 Advanced 3-Way Switch Wiring Considerations